graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

       Number of variables:          30,562
       Number of compute sets:            4

+You may see different numbers, depending on the version of the software.

 This is from the report generated by the adder example.
 The graph map includes control code, not just compute graph components.
-Note that the number of vertices in the graph is suspiciously close to the *1,216* tiles on the IPU.
+Note that the number of vertices in the graph is suspiciously close to the 1,216 tiles on the IPU.

-The *Memory Usage* section gives the memory consumption profile of the graph from a number of different perspectives:
+The **Memory Usage** section gives the memory consumption profile of the graph from a number of different perspectives:

 .. code-block:: text